chaitanya100100/UniEgoMotion/README.md

 ```
 python run/train_uem.py \
 CONFIG ./config/uem.yaml \
-TRAIN.EXP_PATH <exp_path> \
+TRAIN.EXP_PATH <exp_path>
-MODEL.CKPT_PATH last_ckpt
 ```

 Run the following command to evaluate UniEgoMotion model on the validation set.
 It will save the predictions for all three tasks in the experiment directory, and compute 3D and semantic metrics.
+You will need to setup TMR model through [this repo](https://github.com/nv-tlabs/stmc) and set the path in `model/tmr_eval_model.py`.
 ```
 python eval/eval_exp.py \
 CONFIG ./config/uem.yaml \